 Road and Bridge Maintenance Township Government maintains over 71,000 miles of roads in Illinois-a full 53 percent of all thoroughfares in the state.

-Other Services Beyond those services established by state law, Township Government provides vital service to the people next door.
+Beyond those established by state law, Township Government provides vital services to the people next door.
 This may include senior citizens programs, youth programs, assistance to the disabled, parks and recreational facilities, health services and cemetery maintenance.
 In this regard, Township Government serves its neighbors from the cradle to the grave.